 Education technology is a key part of the modern classroom.
 One report found that K-12 students used 74 different digital learning tools during the first half of the 2021 school year, while educators used 86 different edtech apps and software systems.
-With so many websites, games, and services available, how can you sort the various systems to find the most valuable options for your class?
+With so many websites, games, services, and other technology tools for teachers available, how can you sort the various systems to find the most valuable options for your class?
 More importantly: how can you preserve your precious classroom budget so you don’t waste your money on tools you will never use?

 You need an evaluation process.
 You need a rubric that can help you look objectively at different apps to understand their value before you implement them in your classroom.
 Use this guide to review the various technology tools for teachers on the market to find the best ones for your classroom.